 There are three versions of Omeka, each slightly differing in functionality and purpose.
 This guide is focused on getting started with Omeka Classic which is currently supported by UW Libraries through Reclaim Hosting.

 Omeka Classic offers a full installation of Omeka on your own website with software available online for free.
-The UW Libraries provides access to Omeka Classic through Reclaim Hosting as a part of a 3 year pilot.
+The UW Libraries provides access to Omeka Classic through Reclaim Hosting.
 For help using Omeka Classic, check out the UW Omeka User Guide.

 With Omeka.net, you can build an Omeka website hosted for free on the Omeka.net servers.
 Omeka.net works well for classroom instruction, allowing each student to manage their own site independently.